Oscillating dynamical friction on galactic bars by trapped dark matter: Slowdown of the bar

 \section{Slowdown of the bar}

-The natural progression of this work will be a self-consistent model for the slowdown/growth of the bar.
+The natural progression of this work will be a self-consistent slowdown model of the bar.
 However, the bar's moment of inertia is not a constant, the halo's self-gravity will amplify the torque, and the inflow of gas towards the nuclear disc provides an additional angular momentum term.
 Resolving these issues is beyond the scope of this paper, and so must be deferred to future analysis.
-Instead, here we will discuss the effects of bar slowdown on the angular momentum balance using the bar's slowing rate directly measured from local stellar kinematics \citep{Chiba2020ResonanceSweeping} which agrees with \textit{N}-body+smooth particle hydrodynamics simulation of the bar in a live dark halo \citep[][]{aumer2015origin}.
+Instead, here we will discuss the effects of bar slowdown on the angular momentum balance using the bar's slowing rate directly measured from local stellar kinematics \citep{Chiba2020ResonanceSweeping} which agrees with \textit{N}-body+SPH simulation of the bar in a live dark halo \citep[][]{aumer2015origin}.

 Figure~\ref{fig:phase_flow_slowAA_slow} shows the phase space perturbed by a bar that slows with $\Omegap \propto 1/t$ from an initial value $\Omegapo = 81.8 \iGyr$ with rate $\eta \equiv -\dOmegap/\Omegap^2 = 0.004$\footnote{A note on wording: This slowing rate implies $s \sim \eta/A = 0.2$ which is in the `slow' regime $(s < 1)$.
 However, \cite{Chiba2020ResonanceSweeping} classified this model as a `rapidly' decelerating bar in contrast to a yet slower model that evolves almost adiabatically.}.
 The bar strength is fixed to $A=0.02$.
 As the bar slows, the resonantly trapped orbits get dragged with the resonance towards larger $\Js$ while they keep phase mixing internally.
 The dot-dashed curves show the separatrix evaluated in a `time-frozen' Hamiltonian (when fixing the pattern speed) while the solid curves mark the approximate boundary of orbits that remain trapped in the moving resonance (Appendix \ref{sec:app_orbit_subject_to_slowing_bar}).
-As described in \cite{Chiba2020ResonanceSweeping}, the deceleration tilts the potential of the resonance (\ref{eq:app_Ep}), making the effective trapped region shrink and shift towards positive $\thetas$, which could also be ascribed to the Euler force arising from the deceleration of the rotating frame of reference.
+As described in \cite{Chiba2020ResonanceSweeping}, the deceleration tilts the potential of the resonance (\ref{eq:app_Ep}), making the effective trapped region shrink and shift towards positive $\thetas$.
+The latter effect could also be explained by the Euler force arising from the deceleration of the rotating frame of reference.